pyros-dev/rostful/README.rst

 ---------

 ROStful is a lightweight web server for making ROS services, topics, and actions available as RESTful web services.
-It also provides a client proxy to expose a web service locally over ROS.

 ROStful web services primarily use the `rosbridge`_ JSON mapping for ROS messages.
 However, binary serialized ROS messages can be used to